Create an effective procurement letter

 Individual vs. Corporate Appeals

-Fundraising letters generally fall into two separate categories: individual and corporate appeals.
+Fundraising and procurement letters generally fall into two separate categories: individual and corporate appeals.

 Sample Procurement donation letter templates